-For the duration of the Covid-19 restrictions on holding in-person meetings, the Toronto Whiff is meeting virtually using Internet conferencing tools.
-Appropriately named, Whiff@Home, the meetings are conducted using Zoom™ video conferencing software.
+For the duration of the Covid-19 restrictions on holding in-person meetings, the Toronto Whiff meet virtually using Internet conferencing tools.
+Appropriately named, Whiff@Home, the meetings were conducted using Zoom™ video conferencing software.

 Rather than an evening meeting time which centered around a dinner followed by a talk by an eminent speaker, the Junta decided that a post-workday, pre-dinner meeting time would be better suited for members and speakers.

-The format of the in camera meetings roughly emulates our normal format:
+The format of the in camera meetings roughly emulated our normal format with the following procedures:

 - Members are requested to RSVP for the meeting and will receive connection details the day before and on the day of the meeting.

-- Members are asked to join the Zoom meeting before 5pm .
-Join earlier if you have technical issue to deal with or just to chat with others before the meeting starts.
+- Members are asked to join the Zoom meeting before 4:45 pm.
+Join earlier if you have technical issue needing addressing.

 - As per usual, a Whiffer will introduce our speaker who will than present for 20-30 minutes followed by a moderated Q&A session.

 - Another Whiffer will thank our speaker and present a small thank you gift.